 A guide to Mountjoy Square in Dublin

-One of the most famous Georgian garden squares in Dublin, Mountjoy Square is located less than a kilometre North of the River Liffey.
+One of the most famous Georgian garden squares in Dublin, Mountjoy Square is located less than a

 One of five Georgian squares in Dublin, whilst Merrion and Fitzwilliam on the south side may be more ‘touristy’, Mountjoy Square is livelier and with a rich literary and architectural heritage.

 One interesting fact about Mountjoy Square: it’s the only Georgian Square in Dublin that is truly square, with each side being exactly 140 metres long.

 History of Mountjoy Square